 In lighting news …

 There’s an actual levitating lamp now on the lighting market.
 We’re not exaggerating.
 The shade floats in mid-air above the base via “integrating stabilized electromagnetic technology” by engineer Ger Jansen.
-We first spotted it on the Global Lighting blog, and you can check out the lamp for sale here.
+We first spotted it on the Global Lighting blog.

 The winning design in the latest student competition of the Illuminating Engineering Society of New York City is pretty fascinating.
 Student Sejung Oh created a drum filled with water and light.
 When tapped, the drum creates a refraction of light that emulates the way moonlight reflects on water.